- 19 February 2021 – Estate Duty Implications on Key Man Policies – External Guide

 Who is responsible for collecting Estate Duty?

 SARS is responsible for collecting the Estate Duty.
+For more information on Estates, please refer to the Estates webpage.

 How do I report or register a deceased estate to SARS?